AWilli58/ML_POT_11-08/Lab-1/READMe.md

 1. In the Notebook URL field, use `https://github.com/bleonardb3/ML_POT_11-08/blob/master/Lab-1/Heart%20Disease.ipynb`.
 1. Select the Default Spark Python 3.5 XS environment then click the `Create Notebook` button on the bottom right of the screen.

 ### Step 5.
-Select the Set Kernel button in the popup.
+Click the Set Kernel button in the popup.
 > <img src="https://github.com/bleonardb3/ML_POT_11-08/blob/master/Lab-1/images/Set%20Kernel.png"/>

-### Step 5.
+### Step 6.
 Follow the instructions in the notebook.